kevboutin/vue-crud-app/README.md

 # install dependencies
 npm install

+# run the back-end server on port 8081
+node ./src/server

-# serve with hot reload at localhost:8080
+# in a different terminal, serve the UI with hot reload at localhost:8080
 npm run dev

 # build for production with minification